scikit-hep/scikit-hep.github.io/pages/developers/style.md

 [PyCln][] will clean up your imports if you have any that are not needed.
 There is a Flake8 check for this, but it's usually nicer to automatically do the cleanup instead of forcing a user to manually delete unneeded imports.
+If you use the manual stage, it's opt-in instead of automatic.

 ```yaml
 - repo: https://github.com/hadialqattan/pycln